Posts

 The Unseen Struggles of a Disconnected Group

 At first glance, a church group may appear to be functioning smoothly.
 Members gather regularly, participate in discussions, and share meals.
 But beneath the surface, many groups struggle with communication barriers that hinder their effectiveness.
-These challenges often go unnoticed until they begin to impact the group’s overall health and mission.
+These challenges often go unnoticed until they begin to affect the group’s overall health and mission.

 The Ripple Effect of Poor Communication